 Kenyan Black Tea is famed globally for its quality, but the finest varieties are reserved for export.
 Locally available tea in shops and supermarkets is often of much lower quality.
-Here, I’ve ranked common tea brands from worst to best.
+Here, I’ve ranked common local tea brands from worst to best.

 Keep in mind that these branded teas do not compare to the premium PF1 packs, which are usually packed in factories for export and come in plain paper bags labeled with the factory name and region.